jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 Find key
 ---------------

+Key Search needs to find most recent version of key, in other words: it needs to find most recent Update when key was inserted, modified or deleted.

 To find a key, we traverse a linked-list from the head (most recent update) to the tail (initial empty update).
 A linked-list traversal finishes when the most recent version of a key is found.